itsmejayanthi/calculator/README.md

 # calculator
-It is a simple calculator
+It is a simple calculator which perform add sub